ArtamaMeyer/bitaxeGrafana/README.md

 - json-exporter as.. well a json exporter

 ## Grafana / Prometheus
-A basic grafana compose file can be found in [Compose-file](grafana-prometheus-compose.yml)
+A basic Grafana compose file can be found in [Compose-file](grafana-prometheus-compose.yml)

 ## json-exporter
 Link to repo:https://github.com/prometheus-community/json_exporter